Digitale-Gardermoen/cleanup-addserver/README.md

   - This is the API user used to authenticate when requesting from the API
 - `Required`  aPass
   - This is the secret for the API.
+- `Required`  apiURL
+  - The URL for the API, this is used together with the final script.
 - _Optinonal_ localPath
   - If you want the script to be installed in another location rather than `C:\Cleanup` you can set this to the path you want.